tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

 “Oh yeah.
-I’m out here hunting for her constantly.
+Every week I’m out here hunting for her.
 But that fucking hand… they communicate with each other.
 It’s like they’re friends or something.
 Every time I think I found her, she disappears.”
 He sighed and threw back another nut with a *CRUNCH,* even louder this time.